 The previous analysis suggests that equilibrium investment in security is unlikely to be socially optimal, and that there is therefore scope for policy interventions aimed at correcting distortions.
 Broadly speaking, there are three main policy approaches: transparency initiatives such as notification requirements or certification schemes, regulated minimum security standards, and financial penalties or liability for breaches.
 However, there does not yet exist a globally consistent approach to policy in this area.
 In the United States, few laws exist at the federal level, except with respect to specific industries such as health.
 States have moved to fill this vacuum, with the main focus being on obligations to disclose security breaches (e.g., 2003 California Notice of Security Breach Act) and the requirement for minimum security standards (e.g., as imposed in the 2004 California Assembly Bill 1950).
 Firms can also be held accountable for security breaches under civil litigation if they can be shown to have been negligent.
 The European Union has been more active in policy-making.
 As well as obligations to disclose breaches, the EU Cybersecurity Act created a certification scheme aimed to increase the transparency of firms' security arrangements, while the GDPR more recently introduced significant statutory fines for firms that suffer a breach.
-For example, in 2020, British Airways and hotel chain Marriott were respectively fined £20m and £18.4m for data breaches affecting hundreds of thousands or millions of customers.21 https://ico.org.uk/about-the-ico/news-and-events/news-and-blogs/2020/10/ico-fines-british-airways-20m-for-data-breach-affecting-more-than-400-000-customers/and https://ico.org.uk/about-the-ico/news-and-events/news-and-blogs/2020/10/ico-fines-marriott-international-inc-184million-for-failing-to-keep-customers-personal-data-secure/, accessed 10 November 2020.
+For example, in 2020, British Airways and hotel chain Marriott were respectively fined £20m and £18.4m for data breaches affecting hundreds of thousands or millions of customers.

+We studied the relationship of a regulated security standard in the previous section.
 In this section we use our model to shed light on two policy tools, namely the optimal liability regime and a certification scheme.